 Kyle’s interest in architecture was born from a passion for woodworking and furniture design – which he continues to practice in his spare time.

 Alicia holds a Master of Architecture from Rice University and a B.S. in Architectural Studies from the University of Southern California.
 She has led projects ranging in scale from custom-machined fasteners to university campuses.
 Her long-term design research on the relationship between the two-dimensional architectural composition and its perceptual impact as built artifact has guided her across the United States, South America and Europe to study various approaches to form-making in architecture and urbanism.

 Phi received his Master of Architecture from Princeton University and a Bachelor of Arts in Architecture from the University of California, Berkeley.
 His personal work has been published and exhibited, including a 2013 installation at the New Museum in New York City.
 He has served as an assistant instructor in architectural design at Princeton University and CUNY, and as an invited critic on design juries.

-Norwegian born, Erling received his Bachelor of Architecture from the Oslo School of Architecture & Design before earning his Master of Architecture at Academy of Art University in San Francisco.
-He has worked as co-designer of several residential projects and cabins through southern Norway, before joining Mork Ulnes Architects in both San Francisco and Oslo.
+Erling received his Bachelor of Architecture from the Oslo School of Architecture & Design before earning his Master of Architecture at Academy of Art University in San Francisco.
+He has worked as designer of several residential projects and cabins in Norway and the US, and works for Mork Ulnes Architects in both San Francisco and Oslo offices.

-Ines Tazi, Monika Lipinska, Kristina Line, Simon Hou-Vangsaae Reseke, Signe Rohlin Madsen, Tom Erdman, Anatoly Starr, Alfonso Lopez, Sergio Sandoval, Sam Spetner, Nick Brown
+Ines Tazi, Monika Lipinska, Kristina Line, Auste Cijunelyte, Simon Hou-Vangsaae Reseke, Signe Rohlin Madsen, Tom Erdman, Anatoly Starr, Alfonso Lopez, Sergio Sandoval, Sam Spetner, Nick Brown